sebastianekstrom/dotfiles/mac-quality-of-life-commands.md

 defaults write -g InitialKeyRepeat -int 10 defaults write -g KeyRepeat -int 1
 ```
+This command requires you to log out and in again for it to take effect.

 ### Hide desktop icons
 Clutter on the desktop is ugly, this command removes it so the only way to find the items on your desktop is through the Finder.